CCGP: Founder’s Day Celebration and Annual Meeting

 We are excited to be joined by Prof. Carlton Williams, Assistant Clinical Professor of Law.
 The title of his talk is Movement Lawyering: How Cornell is supporting the fight for social justice.
 Prof. Carlton Williams will join us for a conversation about the work the Law Schoolâ€™s Movement Lawyering Clinic (faculty and students) is doing to provide legal support for movements, organizations, and organizers working towards progress in social justice causes such as womenâ€™s liberation, Black liberation, Indigenous rights, immigrantsâ€™ and LGBTQ rights, and more.

 As noted above, the Cornell Club will hold a short business meeting during which time we will recognize the past fiscal year’s Board of Directors, and we will vote for the upcoming 2022-23 Board of Directors.
-There will also be a presentation for the G. Ruhland Rebmann, Jr. award, an award for outstanding service to the Cornell Club of Greater Philadelphia.
 This event is for alumni, friends and family, and serves as a great way for you to meet the Board Members and learn more about the Cornell Club!

 Date: Wednesday, June 22, 2022